-Definition - What does Symptothermal Method (STM) mean?
+What Does Symptothermal Method (STM) Mean?

 Symptothermal method (STM) is a fertility awareness-based method of family planning that uses a woman's observations of her physiological signs of fertility to determine the fertile and infertile phases of her menstrual cycle.